-Throughout his life a man should be aware of the kindnesses that are being constantly being done to him by Hashem and by other men.
-His responsibility to act with kindness at every opportunity is in effect a repayment of the kindnesses that have been done to him.
+Throughout his life a man should be aware of the kindnesses that are being constantly being done to him by Hashem and by other people.
+His responsibility to act with kindness at every opportunity is, in effect, a repayment of the kindnesses that have been done to him.
 Through this noble character trait of gratitude man fulfills his purpose in having been created.

 A person who lives a life of ingratitude is associating himself with evil, both for himself and those he cares about.
 That association will be permanent if he does not mend his ways, for he has failed to fulfill the purpose for which he was created.

 יג = מֵשִׁיב רָעָה תַּחַת טוֹבָה לֹא תָמוּשׁ רָעָה מִבֵּיתוֹ

 (13) Whoever returns evil for good,

 evil will not depart from his house.

 This proverb brings our attention to the consequences of ingratitude.
 Ingratitude is a living tragedy which brings about permanent harm, both spiritual and physical, for the one who practices it and for those around him.

 (13) Whoever returns evil — מֵשִׁיב רָעָה

 hurting the one who has been kind to him,

 evil will not depart — לֹא תָמוּשׁ רָעָה